jvalue/jayvee/rfc/0018-multi-attribute-value-types/README.md

   constraint isOn45DegreeLine: x == y;
 }
 ```

+Value types with multiple properties follow the existing behavior that once a
+value becomes invalid, it stays invalid.

+For example, a value of type `Coordinate2D` could become invalid by halving the
+`x` property, because the coordinate is no longer on the 45 degree line.
+If the
+`y` property is also halved later, the value stays invalid.

 Constraints can also access the properties of nested value types.
 ```jayvee
 valuetype Coordinate2D {